 JFS Clients 60+, Primary Language % of clients

-English 79%
+English 75%

-Spanish 6%
+Spanish 14%

-Russian 3%

-Chinese 2%
+Russian 2%

-All others combined (range .01% - 1.2%) 10%
+All others combined (range .01% - 1.2%) 9%

 OTG Clients 60+, Primary Language % of clients

-English 91%
+English 92%

-Russian 3%
+Russian 1.45%

-Spanish 1.5%
+Spanish 1.45%

-Farsi 1.5%
+Farsi 1.12%

-All others combined (range .05% - 0.36%) 3%
+All others combined (range .05% - 0.36%) 3.98%

 JFSSD has a variety of social service programs.
-An analysis of all JFSSD clients found that English is the most common primary language at 79%, Spanish was the second most common at 6%, and Russian was the third most common at 3%.
-Among On the Go clients only, English is the most common primary language at 91%, Russian is the second most common at 3%, and Spanish and Farsi are tied at 1.5%.
+An analysis of all JFSSD clients found that English is the most common primary language at 75%, Spanish was the second most common at 14%, and Russian was the third most common at 2%.
+The total JFSSD clients include client individuals served through the refugee and immigration department.
+Among On the Go clients only, English is the most common primary language at 92%, Russian and Spanish are the most common at 1.45% respectively and Farsi as the third most common at 1.12%

 The analysis highlighted the potential need for increased outreach focused on Spanish speaking individuals.
 The analysis also highlighted the success of collaboration across JFSSD to serve Russian-speaking individuals.
 On the Go staff collaborate with a specialized JFSSD program that serves a high number of elderly Russian individuals.
-Approximately 63 On the Go riders speak Russian, representing approximately 3.0% of On the Go's clientele.
 During these specific programing events (which have historically occurred approximately four times per year), a Russian-speaking JFSSD staff member is available to explain the transportation service and coordinate reservations.
 Written translation of documents into Russian has not been required but could be translated by JFSSD staff as needed.